Watch the Keynote Address

 - When developing your Title choose key words that describe the presentation content.
 (The system will limit you to 120 characters.)

 - The Presentation teaser/ abstract should contain a maximum of 10-25 words.
+This short abstract should be in sentence format.
 This abstract is published in the schedule at a glance.
 When developing your Presentation description and goals (up to 1,000 words), please make sure you identify how you plan to engage the audience.
 This can be accomplished through a number of techniques including small group moments, interactive question and answers, audience contribution, interactive handouts, games, partner exercises etc.

 When developing your presentation abstract and presentation description and goals, keep in mind they should:

 - be concisely written, accurate, self-contained, and coherent

 - use a clear and direct writing style with active voice rather than passive

 - describe who would benefit from attending this session